 Albi rises as a majestic red brick giant over the Tarn river in the Occitanie region of France.
 It has given name to the horrifying Albigensian Crusade on its own people – the heretic Cathars.
 It has given birth to great artists and explorers.
 And it has given rise to the largest brick cathedral in the World.

 There are thousands of reasons to visit UNESCO World Heritage awarded Albi and savour an enigmatic French landscape whilst relishing in local produce, wine and cheese.
 But you don’t have all day, right?
-Here’s our Top 10 of reasons:
+Here’s our Top 10 things to see in Albi:

 Whether you’re a church freak or not, you can’t get past Albi’s Cathedral.
 Not just because it’s the biggest brick cathedral in the world, but because it really defines Albi.
 It towers majestically over the Tarn river and asserts itself in the landscape.